EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_install/02_projects.md

+---
+sidebar_label: Sub Projects
+---
-# Installation and running sub projects
+# Installing and running sub projects

 Ethereal Engine can run sub-projects or 'locations'.
 This pattern is different from what you may be used to because Ethereal Engine runs on the 'outside' and the sub-project is kept in a folder of Ethereal Engine.